berk1835/RNA-Seq-Oct2022/README.md

 The authors would like to acknowledge the use of the University of Exeter High-Performance Computing (HPC) facility in in carrying out this work.

+## References

-Ewels, P.A., Peltzer, A., Fillinger, S. et al. The nf-core framework for community-curated bioinformatics pipelines.
-Nat Biotechnol 38, 276–278 (2020).
+Ewels, P.A., Peltzer, A., Fillinger, S. et al. (2020) The nf-core framework for community-curated bioinformatics pipelines. *Nature Biotechnology* 38, 276–278.